(Last Updated On: January 2, 2024)

 Pour 3 cups of ketchup into the pot of soup and stir together with all of the vegetables.

-The hamburger soup with cabbage and potatoes is done and ready to serve.
-It is best served with some sort of bread.
+This soup is best served with some sort of bread.
 Homemade bread, buttered rolls, or french bread are some great choices.

 💡 Final Thoughts